5 Things You Can Do Today to Help Your Dog Live Longer

 As you’ve heard from breeders, vets, and general knowledge, exercise has obvious health benefits.
 It provides a dog with cardiovascular health and — this might surprise you — mental health.

-Physically, exercise assists with weight management and cardiovascular health, so your pup is stronger, happier, and is able to live their best life.
-When it comes to behavioral health, exercise is a phenomenal way to boost their mental and emotional health.
-Dogs that exercise regularly are a better housemate to live with, they’re less destructive, and are better at socializing with other dogs and humans.
-Don’t forget: Dogs do get depressed, so take them out for a long walk or play fetch in the yard.
+Physically, exercise supports weight management and cardiovascular health, so your pup is stronger, happier, and better able to live their best life.
+When it comes to behavioral health, exercise is a phenomenal way to boost one’s mental and emotional health.
+Dogs that exercise regularly are better housemates to live with; they’re less destructive and are better at socializing with other dogs and humans.
+Don’t forget: dogs do get depressed, so take them out for a long walk or play fetch in the yard.
 Your pup will thank you for it!

 Be Proactive

-Regular vet check ups are a crucial part of maintaining your dog’s overall wellness routine, especially as your puppy ages past 3 and 4.
-Annual blood work is vital, as it provides your vet with an incredible amount of information, especially when looking at the data year-over-year.
-Heartworm prevention is also crucial and a telltale sign your vet looks thoroughly into annually.
+Regular vet check-ups are a crucial part of maintaining your dog’s overall wellness routine, especially as your puppy ages past 3 and 4.
+Annual blood work is vital because it provides your vet with a wealth of information, especially when viewed year-over-year.
+Heartworm prevention is also crucial, and a telltale sign that your vet looks thoroughly into annually.
 Being proactive helps dog parents catch problems before they become severe.
-Make sure you never skip on your annual vet appointment.
+Make sure you never skip your annual vet appointment.

 Love